-College move-in day is almost here, and with it comes the conundrum of how to organize a dorm room.
+College move-in day is almost here, and with it comes the conundrum of how to decorate and organize a dorm room.

 Dorm rooms are notoriously small spaces, and dorm room closets are even smaller.
 Still, this is the space you (or your college-bound kid) will call home for the next year.
 It’s essential that it feels welcoming and sparks joy.